mhemeryck/mhemeryck.github.io/content/posts/2024-02-09-migrating_to_hugo.md

 # Conclusions

-Hugo is overall a lot simpler to me than my earlier setup with jekyll and its blazing fast.
+Hugo is overall a lot simpler to me than my earlier setup with jekyll and it's blazing fast.
 I might even consider moving more things here, like my [CV] since github than posts it for me.

 With this out of the way, let's do some actual blogging!